Mohsnmonji/Political-Terror_Dashboard/README.md

 ## Features

-- **Dynamic Country, Region, and Global Selection**: Users can choose to view trends for specific countries, regions, or global averages.
+- **Dynamic Country, Region, and Global Selection**: Users can choose to view trends for specific countries, regions, or globally.

 - **PTS Source Selection**: Users can select from three different political terror indicators computed by the PTS team based on reports by Amnesty International, Human Rights Watch, and the U.S. Department of State.